uniget-org/cli/README.md

 `docker-setup` will warn you if some prerequisites are missing.

+## Purpose

+`docker-setup` is meant to bootstrap a new box with Docker as well as install useful tools from the container ecosystem.It aims to be distribution-agnostic and provide reasonable defaults.
+Personally, I am using it to prepare virtual machines for my own experiments as well as training environments.

+`docker-setup` is not meant to be a competitor to Docker Desktop.
+It is lacking important features required for developing using Docker.

 ## Included tools

 The following tools are included in `docker-setup`.
 The exact versions are pinned inside `docker-setup`.